HadrienG2/spack-based-singularity/README.md

 - [ ] A build/test failure currently requires restarting everything, unlike
       Docker whose layers provide nifty snapshots.
 Can this be helped?
 - [ ] Find out a way to make the run-time environment available in tests.
+- [ ] Find a workaround for "Help message already exists and force option is false, not overwriting"